Ultralight bass fishing has grown at an incredible rate in recent years as fishermen realize just how much fun it can be catching bass in this style.

 Targeting bass on this type of gear means that you really need to be careful with your hook-sets, no more yanking that rod back as hard as you can.

 A bit more care and attention must be applied to almost every aspect of how you fish when compared to much heavier tackle.

 An ultralight rod is generally considered the lightest power rating you can get.
 They are for very light lures or bait rigs and are normally used with lines that are rated 8 lbs in breaking strain or lower.

 Rod power describes how heavy or strong the backbone of the rod is i.e how much force it will usually require to bend it.

 Rod power ratings start at ultralight then light, light/medium, medium, medium/heavy, heavy, and finally extra heavy.

 Rod power is not to be confused with rod action.
 Rod action describes were about on the rod blank that the bend in the rod will start once pressure is applied to it.

-An ultralight spinning reel is the go to choice if you want to use light action rods and light line in the 4 to 6 lb range.
+An ultralight spinning reel is a go-to choice if you want to use light action rods and light lines in the 4 to 6 lb range.

-A size 1000 or 2000 ultralight reel is the most common sizes used, anything over that and you are getting into light/medium spinning combo for bass.
+A size 1000 or 2000 ultralight reel is the most common size used, anything over that and you are getting into light/medium spinning combo for bass.